$5,000 bands for taxable income from $150,000 to $250,000, and

 The data in the table is based on a random sample and has been scaled up to population estimates.
 The sample is 2% of wage and salary earners and 10% of IR3 filers.
 Income tax for Individuals is calculated based on their taxable income.
 The table shows income tax before any allowances for tax credits such as imputation credits or Working for Families Tax Credits.
 Tax credits included on the IR3 or PTS have been applied (ie, the low income rebate (to 2009), independent earner tax credit (from 2010) and tax rebates on the IR3 and personal tax summary are applied) but the calculation does not include the donations, housekeeper or redundancy tax credits.
 For non-filers, income tax is calculated as if they had filed an annual return.

-any registered activity within specific time period, or
+A customer with any registered activity within a specific period, or

-a salary and wage earner whose only relationship with Inland Revenue is having PAYE deducted and paid on their behalf by their employer within specific time period.
+a salary and wage earner whose only relationship with Inland Revenue is having PAYE deducted and paid on their behalf within a specific period.

 Adjudication cases are classified (depending on the degree to which the position of the Commissioner of Inland Revenue was upheld) into the following five categories: